Theatre

 THE 262 Writing for the Theatre II (4 Credits)

 Intermediate and advanced script projects.
 Prerequisite: THE 261.
-Writing sample and instructor permission required. {A}
+Writing sample required.
+Instructor permission required. {A}

 Fall, Spring

-THE 312ld Topics: Masters and Movements in Performance: Contemporary Latine Drama (4 Credits)
+THE 312ld Topics in Masters and Movements in Performance-Contemporary Latine Drama (4 Credits)

 Fall, Spring, Variable

-THE 312vd Topics in Masters and Movements: Performance-Verbatim Documentary Theatre (4 Credits)
+THE 312vd Topics in Masters and Movements in Performance-Verbatim and Documentary Theatre (4 Credits)

 This course explores—through reading, viewing and making—theatre created using documentary sources, including interviews, found texts, historical documents and other sources.
 Students explore the dramatic, social and political implications of this work, while considering notions of authenticity and authority derived from direct testimony, documentary sources and community involvement.
 Students also explore the tension between maintaining truth and creating dramatic shape, theatricality and audience engagement.
 Readings and viewings will include the work of theatre-makers such as Anna Deveare Smith, Moises Kaufman and many others.
-Students in the course also create original work. {A}
+Students in the course also create original work.
+Restrictions: THE 312 may be taken for credit a total of 3 times with different topics.
+Enrollment limited to 16. {A}

 Fall, Spring, Variable

 In this class, students will work with a variety of teaching styles focused on introducing elementary and middle school-aged children to the creative and collaborative process of theater.
 Through games, improvisation and the fundamentals of theatrical storytelling, classmates will also have the opportunity to adapt, design, rehearse and perform an original script appropriate for elementary through high school-aged students.
 Diversity, inclusion and Equity will be incorporated as students navigate the ways in which these principles become part of both a storytelling curriculum and a theatrical setting.
+Prerequisite: Any course in Theatre or Education.
+Restrictions: THE 312 may be taken for credit a total of 3 times with different topics.
 Enrollment limited to 16.
-Prerequisite: Any course in Theatre or Education.
 (E) {A}

 Fall, Spring, Alternate Years